Back

 Why create a business plan for a mobile app?

 A business plan is the backbone of any enterprise.
 Many people like to describe it as a map that assists you in getting from point A (idea) to point B (success) without accidentally venturing into point C (financial failure).
-You can also think of it as a set of guidelines used to devise comprehensive development strategies and manage the budget in a responsible and effective way.
+You can also think of it as a set of guidelines used to devise app development strategies and manage the budget in a responsible and effective way.

 A business plan helps steer the enterprise in the right direction